Abélard. Le 'Dialogue'. La Philosophie De La Logique. 1981. Neuchâtel: Secrétariat de l'Université.

 Second revised and updated edition 1988; translted in English as The Logic of Abelard.

 ———.
 1974.
 "La Relation Entre Logique, Physique Et Théologie."
 In Peter Abelard.
 Proceedings of the International Conference: Louvain, May 10-12, 1971, edited by Buytaert,

-Éloi Marie.
-153-163.
-Leuven: Leuven University Press, 1974.
+Éloi Marie, 153-163.
+Leuven: Leuven University Press.

-- ———.
+———.
+1979.
 "Sull'unità Dell'opera Abelardiana."
 Rivista Critica di Storia della Filosofia no. 34:429-438.

 "This paper analyzes the first part of the "Logica ingredientibus" of Peter Abelard.
 First the author intends to show the triple structure of his philosophical method (exposition,

 critique, and resolution).
 Secondly he expounds the critical part of this structure.
 Thirdly an attempt is made to outline the antirealists arguments of Abelard."

-- Biard Joël.
-"Logique Et Psychologie Dans Le De Intellectibus D'abélard."
+Biard, Joël.
+2003.
+"Logique Et Psychologie Dans Le De Intellectibus D'Abélard."
 In Pierre Abélard.
 Colloque International De Nantes, edited by Jolivet, Jean and

-Habrias, Henri.
-309-320.
-Rennes: Presses Universitaires de Rennes, 2003.
+Habrias, Henri, 309-320.
+Rennes: Presses Universitaires de Rennes.

 Bird, Otto.
 1960.
 "The Logical Interest of the Topics as Seen in Abelard."
-Modern Schoolman 37 (1960):53-57.
+Modern Schoolman no. 37:53-57.

 Boler, John F. 1963.
 "Abailard and the Problem of Universals."
-Journal of the History of Philosophy 1 (1963):37-52.
+Journal of the History of Philosophy no. 1:37-52.

-- Brower Jeffrey E. "Medieval Theories of Relations before Aquinas: 'Categories' Commentaries, A.D.
+Brower, Jeffrey E. 1996.
+Medieval Theories of Relations before Aquinas: 'Categories' Commentaries, A.D.
 510--1250 (Aristotle, Boethius, Peter Abelard, Saint Albertus

 Unpublished Ph.D. dissertation available at ProQuest Dissertation Express.

 ———.
 1998.
 "Abelard's Theory of Relations: Reductionism and the Aristotelian Tradition."
 Review of Metaphysics no. 51:605-631.

 "In what follows I focus on the work of Peter Abelard (1079-1142), an influential medieval logician who developed his theory of relations in the course of commenting on

 above the possession by these individuals of their respective heights.

 Although Abelard commits himself to a form of reductionism about relations, we shall see that his theory is perfectly compatible with the advances made by twentieth-century

 logicians.
 Abelard is careful to distinguish questions about ontology from questions about logic, and to commit himself to reducing relations only at the level of ontology.
 Thus, he argues that

 Simmias's being taller than Socrates is nothing but Simmias, Socrates, and their respective heights.
 Nonetheless, he denies that relational statements of the form "Simmias is taller than Socrates"

 can be reduced to complex non-relational statements of the form "Simmias is six-feet-tall and Socrates is five-feet-ten."

 The rest of the paper is divided into three parts.
 As will emerge, there is an important distinction to be drawn between Abelard's theory of relations and his account of relatives.

 hi the first part of the paper (sections I-II), I present and explain the account of relatives.
 Here I focus on one of Abelard's most important logical works, his Logica 'ingredientibus,' but since

 the relevant portion of this work follows the subject matter and arrangement of Categories 7, I begin with a brief sketch of Aristotle's text.
 In the second part of the paper (sections

 III-V), I indicate what Abelard's account of relatives tells us about his own theory of relations.
 Although, this requires some reconstruction on my part, it is possible to determine with some